jcalvarezj/CheaPlatzi/README.md

 ## Testing

-To run unit tests on the scraper module, simply run `pytest` at the project's root.
+To run unit tests on the scraper module, `pytest` is used at the project's root.
 However, notice that only one test case can be run at the time due to the implementation of the Spiders.
-Additional work is still required to enable the execution of all test cases at the same time.
+To implement selected tests use:

+`pytest -m <name of the test>`

+Where `<name of the test>` can be:

+- mercadolibre
+- olx
+- cgamer
+- gamepl
+- mixup
+- sears

 ## Execution